FSB Chair reports to G20 Finance Ministers and Central Bank Governors

 The FSB coordinates at the international level the work of national financial authorities and international standard-setting bodies and develops and promotes the implementation of effective regulatory, supervisory, and other financial sector policies in the interest of financial stability.
 It brings together national authorities responsible for financial stability in 24 countries and jurisdictions, international financial institutions, sector-specific international groupings of regulators and supervisors, and committees of central bank experts.
 The FSB also conducts outreach with approximately 70 other jurisdictions through its six Regional Consultative Groups.

-The FSB is chaired by Randal K. Quarles, Vice Chairman for Supervision, US Federal Reserve; its Vice Chair is Klaas Knot, President, De Nederlandsche Bank.
+The FSB is chaired by Randal K. Quarles, Governor and Vice Chairman for Supervision, US Federal Reserve; its Vice Chair is Klaas Knot, President, De Nederlandsche Bank.
 The FSB Secretariat is located in Basel, Switzerland, and hosted by the Bank for International Settlements.

-| PDF full text (791 KB)
+| PDF full text (222 KB)

 Press enquiries: